MarketingT3ch/MarketingT3ch-IG-Messenger/README.md

 # Instagram DMs Sender

-🚀 **Automated Instagram DM Sender** using `instagrapi`.
+🚀 **Automated Instagram DM's
+Sender** using `instagrapi`.
 A fast and lightweight tool to send bulk messages without relying on Selenium or a web browser.

 ---